roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  The first time she tasted Mariah's pussy was three weeks after her first surprising sexual encounter with Mariah.
 She had been fucked by Mariah already, but since then Mariah had acted like nothing happened.
 Each day of being ignored confused the insecure Sandra who, having found love in her mind, was suddenly being rejected.
 What had she done wrong?

  Sandra was riddled with insecurities even though she tried to hide it by being her usual chipper self and by focusing on her studies.
-Report_Story #3